|

 those photographers that have inferior work or poor service will soon

-be out of business, while those that produce high quality photography and have good service will prosper.
+be out of business, while those that produce high quality photography and have good service will get talked about and prosper.
 So ask around, and find out who your friends or family

 used for their wedding, and whether the experience they had with their photographer was a